 A recital presented by woodwind students from the studios of Dr. Wesley Ferreira, Professor Andrew Jacobson, Dr. Gary Moody, Dr. Michele Stanley, and Professor Peter Sommer features classic and modern literature for chamber groups and soloists.

-New Music Ensemble What happens when CSU’s New Music Ensemble members combine their energy, talent, and vision?
+It Could Be Anything What happens when CSU’s new music ensemble members combine their energy, talent, and vision?
 It Could Be Anything!
 Under the direction of Andrew Jacobson, the group showcases growth and change in music by focusing on trends in the global arts world.